 Cristina M. Chipriano, LCSW-S

-Cristina M. Chipriano joined Bo’s Place in January 2015 and directs their community education and outreach to the Hispanic/Latino community and oversees their Spanish-language programs.
+Cristina M. Chipriano joined Bo’s Place in January 2015.
+She directed their community education and outreach to the Hispanic/Latino community and oversaw their Spanish-language programs.
 Cristina has a B.S. in Human Development and Family Science from the University of Texas at Austin and an M.S.W. from the University of Houston Graduate College of Social Work.